-Hence, we devised WaterFormer, which is a lightweight but high-performance network that considers the atomization and color cast as inherent primary degradation features to the underwater environment to restore images.
-Specifically, WaterFormer uses the DehazeFormer Block proposed in ~\cite{DehazeFormer} to achieve self-attention for the haze features and extract deep features.
+Hence, we devised WaterFormer, which is a lightweight but high-performance network that considers the haze and color cast as inherent primary degradation features of the underwater environment to restore images.
+Specifically, WaterFormer uses the DehazeFormer Block proposed in~\cite{DehazeFormer} to achieve self-attention for the haze features and extract deep features.
 Using the channel-wise self-attention matrix transformation, our Color Restoration Block (CRB) performs self-attention on color cast features to help the network infer results with a more realistic color distribution.
 We also introduced the Channel Fusion Block (CFB), which synthesized the global information from different features and refined it to generate more effective fusion features.
 Considering the constraints of the underwater imaging physical model, we incorporated an underwater soft reconstruction layer at the end of the network to enhance the fidelity of the results.
-Furthermore, we introduced the Chromatic Consistency Loss and Sobel Color Loss to train the network in maintaining chromatic consistency, preserving fine color details, and enhancing the image quality and generalization across various datasets.
+Furthermore, we introduced the Chromatic Consistency Loss and Sobel Color Loss to train the network to maintain chromatic consistency, preserve fine color details, and enhance image quality and generalization across various datasets.

-Overall, the main contributions of this work are as follows: \begin{itemize} \item A novel end-to-end network to enhance underwater images is proposed.
-Our approach uses the DehazeFormer Block, successfully transforms haze features and improves the image deblurring capability.
+Overall, the main contributions of this work are as follows: \begin{itemize} \item A novel end-to-end network is proposed to enhance underwater images.
+Our approach uses the DehazeFormer Block, successfully transforms haze features, and improves the image deblurring capability.
 It introduces an underwater soft reconstruction layer to ensure the authenticity of the results. \item We integrate the CRB and CFB with an encoder-decoder structure based on the global information between channels to generate a more realistic color distribution and accurately fuse features from different stages. \item We propose the Chromatic Consistency Loss and Sobel Color Loss to improve the training process of the network and enhance its generalization ability. \end{itemize}